Teaching English and Living in Chiang Mai, Thailand

 The Lowdown on Schools

-- International schools pay around 60,000 Baht/month (around US$1,800-1,900 depending upon the current currency conversion rate) or more.
+• International schools pay around 60,000 Baht/month (around US$1,700-1,800 depending upon the current currency conversion rate) or more.

-- Private schools pay around 30,000 Baht /month or less (US$950).
+• Private schools pay around 30,000 Baht /month or less (US$850-$1000).

-- Language schools pay varies, but generally is less.
+• Language schools pay varies, but generally is less.

 Personal Experience

-I made 30,000 Baht/month (~US$950+) at Dara Academy, a prestigious private school.
+I made 30,000 Baht/month (~US$850+) at Dara Academy, a prestigious private school.
 It is a good school for which to work.
-Employees are allotted a total of six weeks paid vacation yearly!
+Employees are allotted a total of six weeks of paid vacation yearly!
 Dara even helps its teachers with their work visa fees and processing.
 Many other schools will not help prospective employees to such an extent, so be sure to ask what they will do for you before accepting a job.
-Work visas can be pretty paperwork intensive to do alone.
+Work visas can be paperwork intensive to do alone.

 Life in Chiang Mai Outside of Teaching

-If you’re considering teaching in Thailand, chances are you’re at least as interested in the way of life as in the work.
-There is great news for you!
+If you're considering teaching in Thailand, chances are you're at least as interested in the way of life as in the work.
+There is excellent news for you!
 Free time will likely be a joy in this great city.
 Read on to find out why.

 Finding a Home

-Flamenco dancing at one of the studios in the city. |
+Flamenco dancing at one of the studios in the city.

 A Happening Social Scene and Many Interesting Activities

-What follows is a breakdown of just some of the many great activities around the city, and the many virtual communities, including details in the boxout at the end of the article.
+What follows is a breakdown of just some of the many great activities around the city, and the many virtual communities, including details in the bo xout at the end of the article.

-Yoga: There are many great yoga studios with dance classes, kirtan nights, and multiple types of yoga available in Chiang Mai (see boxout below).
+Yoga: There are many great yoga studios with dance classes, kirtan nights, and multiple types of yoga available in Chiang Mai (see box out below).

 Photography: Many photographers base themselves out of Chiang Mai.
 There are many low-cost photography workshops available.
-You can also go to the Documentary Arts Asia to watch a film.
+You can also go to Documentary Arts Asia to watch a film.

 Dancers: From flamenco classes to dance meditation to zook to salsa nights, there’s something for everyone who enjoys moving their bodies to music.

-Foodies: Head to Sunday market for fresh food or visit one of the many top-notch international restaurants around the city.
+Foodies: Head to the Sunday market for fresh food or visit one of the many top-notch international restaurants around the city.
 Delicious Pad Thai is always an option for around US$1 in many informal restaurants and on the street, as is mango sticky rice, papaya salad, khao soi, and a seemingly endless variety of other dishes from which to choose.

-Wats: Beautiful wats (Buddhist temples) exist around the city, and are both fascinating and peaceful places to spend some time.
+Wats: Beautiful wats (Buddhist temples) exist around the city and are both fascinating and peaceful places to spend some time.

-Fireworks above Thapae Gate during Loy Krathong Festival in November. |
+Fireworks above Thapae Gate during Loy Krathong Festival in November.

-Day Trips: While there’s plenty to do inside the city, check out the many stunning places located just a short motorbike ride away.
+Day Trips: While there's plenty to do inside the city, check out the many stunning places just a short motorbike ride away.

-Motorbiking: Rent a motorbike to explore the beautiful scenery of the Samoeng Loop or scale Northern Thailand’s highest peak by riding up to the top of Doi Inthanon.
+Motorbiking: Rent a motorbike to explore the beautiful scenery of the Samoeng Loop or scale Northern Thailand's highest peak by riding to the top of Doi Inthanon.

-Motorbiking outside of the city leads you to scenes such as these! |
+Motorbiking outside of the city leads you to scenes such as these!

 Teaching in Thailand is a wonderful way to test the TEFL waters abroad.
 I highly recommend it as a way to "take the plunge."